Doctor of Social Leadership (DSL)

 A practical doctorate designed to prepare professionals for service in religion and society to lead social change and solve social problems

 The Doctor of Social Leadership (DSL) degree is a practical doctorate designed to prepare professionals for service in religion and society to lead social change.
 The program contains coursework in sociology, leadership, and Christian worldview studies.
-The degree is similar in scope and purpose to a Doctor of Ministry degree but designed for religious leadership in the social professions.
+The degree is similar in scope and purpose to a Doctor of Ministry degree but is designed for religious leadership in the social professions.

 Omega Graduate School’s Doctor of Social Leadership Degree Program is not just about earning a degree, it’s an experience that empowers leaders to lead social change.